 In 2014 the European Court of Justice decided that a person has the right to have links on Internet taken away from search engines results if the information on the site was ”inadequate, irrelevant or no longer relevant or excessive”.
-The European Unions censorship of Internet has started.

 ”INADEQUATE, IRRELEVANT OR EXCESSIVE INFORMATION”